-This Policy provides framework for support of worldwide efforts & active cooperation with stakeholders to ensure that precious metals come from legitimate, ethical sources, & that they have not been associated with crime, armed conflict or human rights abuse.
-It is our firm conviction & our unalterable policy to refuse any business proposal which might be connected with any illegitimate activity.
+This Policy provides framework for support of worldwide efforts and active cooperation with stakeholders to ensure that precious metals come from legitimate, ethical sources, and that they have not been associated with crime, armed conflict or human rights abuse.
+It is our firm conviction and policy to refuse any business proposal which might be connected with any illegitimate activity.

-Our supply chain due diligence & congruent commitment, policies & practices, are consistent with Annex II of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict- Affected and High-Risk Areas and the LBMA Responsible Silver Guidance.
+StoneX Metals Ltd ("SML") supply chain due diligence and commitment, policies and practices, are consistent with Annex II of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict- Affected and High-Risk Areas and the LBMA Responsible Silver Guidance.

-We employ this policy by having implemented a program of strict due diligence procedures, with our commitment to conduct our activities & business:
+We employ this policy by having implemented a program of strict due diligence procedures, with our commitment to conduct our activities and business:

-- With Honesty & transparency; - To not support fraud, corruption or any other illegal activity; - Maintaining high moral, ethical & social standards; - Cultivating proper business relationships with all counterparts; upstream and downstream; - Seeking good & transparent relations with governmental & non-governmental organisations; Having fair & responsible relations with employees & all other stakeholders. - To build and continually improve our due diligence practices across each of the key areas.
+- With Honesty and transparency; - To not support fraud, corruption or any other illegal activity; - Maintaining high moral, ethical and social standards; - Cultivating proper business relationships with all counterparts; upstream and downstream: - Seeking good and transparent relations with governmental and non-governmental organisations; Having fair and responsible relations with employees and all other stakeholders. - To build and continually improve our due diligence practices across each of the key areas